raj-gun/NonSysID/doc/Example_code_structure.md

 # Example code structure to use the NonSysID package
 This document provides a code structure to do system identification using the NonSysID package.
 The examples shown [`here`](/Examples/) in the repository follow the same structure.
+The main steps are;
+- Identify (N)ARX model using NonSysID.
+- Simulate the identified (N)ARX model.
+- Validate the identified (N)ARX model using correlation-based validation techniques.

 ## Identify (N)ARX model using NonSysID
 (1) In MATLAB, first clear the workspace and add the folder containing the `NonSydID` code to the search path